sand-ci/sand-ci.github.io/_technical_docs/SAND-OSG-Architecture.md

 ## OSG/SAND Data Pipeline

 At the start of the SAND project, the network data pipline architecture had two message buses, each with their own subset of the data.
 Many of the components we unreliable and there were significant latency issues between data generation and having the data present in it's long-term storage location.
-Our first task we to  update the data pipeline to be a little easier, making the RabbitMQ bus the "primary" destination.
+Our first task we to  update the data pipeline to be more robust and conceptually easier, making the RabbitMQ bus the "primary" destination.
 Data was now "shoveled" onto the CERN ActiveMQ bus to feed the CERN Grafana instance.
 The following shows the data pipeline overview, starting from the set of globally distributed perfSONAR instances and leading to the various analytics platforms and dashboard providers.

 <div class="card w-75">
   <div class="card-header"> Updated SAND-NMA Architecture</div>